beeware/lektor-i18n-plugin/README.md

 **This is a fork of the (unmaintained as of May 2025?)
 [Numericube lektor-i18n-plugin](https://github.com/numericube/lektor-i18n-plugin)**.
 BeeWare is maintaining (but not publishing) this fork for our own usage.
-It was forked on 28 May 2025, and has had some patches applied.
+It was forked on 28 May 2025, and has had some patches applied; see the [change log](./CHANGELOG.md) for details.

-Include patches applied by [The Tor Project](https://gitlab.torproject.org/tpo/web/lego/-/blob/b1de03b222fad02369017afce3a12ccd5f8990f2/packages/i18n/lektor_i18n.py) in November 2024 to their own fork.

 ---